Insights into Symmetry and Substitution Patterns Governing Singlet-Triplet Energy Gap in the Chemical Space of Azaphenalenes: Systems and Methods

 For systems exhibiting pJT distortions, complete basis set (CBS) extrapolations were performed to estimate the automerization barrier, defined as the energy difference between the high-symmetry saddle point and the corresponding low-symmetry minima.
 The extrapolation was carried out by combining CCSD(T) energies obtained with the cc-pVTZ and cc-pVQZ basis sets, where the Hartree--Fock (HF) energy from the cc-pVQZ basis was taken as the reference and the correlation energy extrapolated according to

 where $n$ is the cardinal number of the basis set.

-It is well established that CC3 yields the most accurate STGs, but is computationally prohibitive for large systems~\cite{loos2023heptazine}.
+It is well established that CC3 yields very accurate STGs, but is computationally prohibitive for large systems~\cite{loos2023heptazine}.
 As shown in \RRef{loos2023heptazine,loos2025correction}, the CC2/aug-cc-pVTZ method provides the best balance between accuracy and cost, with a mean absolute error (MAE) and standard deviation of the error (SDE) of $0.013|0.011$~eV relative to TBE reference values.
-Benchmarking against twelve triangulene derivatives \RRef{majumdar2025leveraging} demonstrated that the Laplace-transformed, density-fitted local coupled-cluster method (L-CC2)~\cite{kats2006local,freundorfer2010local} with the aug-cc-pVDZ basis set, offers accuracy (MAE$|$SDE = $0.016|0.013$~eV) comparable to CC2 with substantial computational savings.
+Benchmarking against twelve triangulene molecules \RRef{majumdar2025leveraging} demonstrated that the density-fitted local CC2 response method based on the Laplace transform (L-CC2)~\cite{kats2006local,freundorfer2010local} with the aug-cc-pVDZ basis set, offers accuracy (MAE$|$SDE = $0.016|0.013$~eV) comparable to CC2 with substantial computational savings.
 L-CC2 offers significant speedups over canonical CC2 while retaining similar accuracy.
 Accordingly, the S$_1$ and T$_1$ excitation energies for all APs were computed using L-CC2 with the aug-cc-pVDZ basis set.

 All CCSD and CCSD(T) geometry optimizations, as well as L-CC2 and CCSD(T)/CBS energy calculations, were performed using Molpro (version~2015.1)~\cite{werner2015molpro}.
 Frontier MO and harmonic frequency analyses were performed at the $\omega$B97XD/cc-pVTZ level using Gaussian (version~16~C.01)~\cite{frisch2016gaussianshort}.